fcorbelli/zpaqfranz/README.md

 - https://github.com/System-Glitch/SHA256
 - https://github.com/BLAKE3-team/BLAKE3 (The C code is copyright Samuel Neves and Jack O'Connor, 2019-2020, the assembly code is copyright Samuel Neves, 2019-2020)
 - The Whirlpool algorithm was developed by Paulo S. L. M. Barreto and Vincent Rijmen
+- Nilsimsa implementation by Sepehr Laal
+- Thanks for testing on various Unixes to https://github.com/dertuxmalwieder